sebastiannberg/tdt4136-a-star/README.md

 # tdt4136-a-star
-Implementation of A* algorithm in the course TDT4136 Introduction to AI @ NTNU.
+This repository contains my implementation of the A* algorithm for the TDT4136 Introduction to AI course at the Norwegian University of Science and Technology (NTNU).

 ### Background
 This project is based on an assignemnt from the course TDT4136 Introduction to AI.
 The